 Bandwidth, the data rate output by your website, and disk space are two concepts you need to factor in, too.
 More bandwidth and disk space means a higher monthly cost.
 You’ll also want to look for the potential cost of having add-ons and subdomains as your company grows.

 Various web host providers cater to small businesses, and a number of online resources can help gear you in the right direction towards finding one that is the best fit.
-FindMyHosting.com is an unbiased resource for matching visitors with web hosts.
+Flippa Hosting Directory is a great resource for choosing a host.
 Look into what your business will need in the short term and long term, whether it is a certain number of pages or a shopping cart, and find a web host to meet your needs.
 Read the contract from top to bottom, and make sure you are well aware of the terms and conditions before you sign – there can often be hidden fees you want to watch out for.